-1) Relationship between fashion and social stratification: does fashion mirror the social structure or does it represent an equalising force? is fashion an exculsionary discourse originated by the mainstream Úlite, or does it give voice to marginalised discourses?
+1) Relationship between fashion culture and social stratification: does fashion culture mirror the social structure or does it represent an equalising force? is fashion culture an exculsionary discourse originated by the mainstream Úlite, or does it give voice to marginalised discourses?

-2) Functions, ideological meanings, and rationale of the uniform in general, school uniform in particular. (this section will involve a group research project that would provide illustration of ideological critique through critical discourse analysis).
+2) Functions, ideological meanings, and rationale of the uniform in general, school uniform in particular.
+A group research project provides illustration of ideological critique through critical discourse analysis.

-3) Body alterations (tattoo, piercing and cosmetic surgery): is it a discourse of empowerment and control over one's body, or is it locked into the terms of reference of patriarchal ideology.
+3) Is body alterations like tattoo, piercing and cosmetic surgery a discourse of empowerment and control over one's body, or is it locked into the terms of reference of patriarchal ideology.

 Trickle down theory or conspicuous consumption theory regard differentiation and stratification as essential preconditions of fashion.
-Smelser and Blumer regard fashion as an expression of collective behaviour.
+Smelser and Blumer regard fashion as an expression of collective behavior.

-Trickle-down effect or phenomenon occurs when the lower social classes adopt a fashion.
-When fashion trickles down and are no longer exclusive, it will no longer be desirable to the higher social classes.
+Trickle-down effect or phenomenon occurs when the lower social class adopt a fashion culture.
+When fashion culture trickles down and are no longer exclusive, it will no longer be desirable to the higher social classes.